lando/run-leia-action/README.md

 # Run Leia Action

-This is a GitHub action that allows you to "compile" node projects with [pkg](https://github.com/vercel/pkg).
+This is a GitHub action that runs [Leia](https://github.com/lando/leia) tests.
+It will invoke the `leia` in your `package.json` if it can and if it can't it will fallback to a version configurable globally installed version.

 It supports:

 * All `pkg` supported node versions
 * `x64|amd64` and `aarch64|arm64`